thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-## Observed Behavior:
+Observed Behavior:

-- Traffic goes: Access → wrong core → back across port-channel
+- Traffic flow follows: Access → non-optimal core → back across the port-channel

-- The inefficient traffic flow cannot be seen using traceroute because the poor traffic design is happening at layer 2 STP before layer 3 even begins.
-The traffic from access layer is still getting to it's destination due to redundancy, but we wouldn't want this happening in a production network.
+- This inefficiency is not visible in traceroute, as it occurs at Layer 2 (STP) before Layer 3 forwarding decisions are made.
+Traffic still reaches its destination due to redundancy, but the path is suboptimal and undesirable in a production network.

-- Simply put, all access layer frame traffic flow is traversing the LAN getting sent to SW1 because it is the STP root switch.
-Thus there is unnecessary layer 2 hops for the frames to be taking, creating unneeded consumption of network utilization and processing.

-- Think of it like this...
+- Because SW1 is the STP root, access-layer traffic is forwarded toward it, even when the optimal Layer 3 gateway resides elsewhere.
+This results in unnecessary Layer 2 hops, increasing latency and consuming additional network resources.

+- Analogy:
-HSRP = who answers the door
+<br>HSRP determines who answers the door
-<br>STP = which road you take to get to the house
+<br>STP determines which road you take to get there

 If the road leads to the wrong house first:
-<br>You knock > get redirected > waste time and energy
+<br> > Knock > Redirect > Wasted time and resources

-Avoid making mistakes of misalignment - learned
+- Key Takeaway:
+Misalignment between STP and HSRP leads to inefficient traffic paths and should be avoided in production designs.

 <br>